 Helpful advice is a wonderful, priceless thing but criticism and negativity isn’t going to help you relax and feed your baby.

 As a first time mum I made the mistake of letting the negativity in and sometimes getting upset.
-Second time around, I’m ready for them!
+Second time around, I’m was ready for them!

 - Lansinoh 2 in 1 Double Electric Breast Pump Review